atlas0fd00m/CanCat/README.md

 Hack fun!

-# CAN-In-The-Middle
+## CAN-in-the-Middle

-CAN-In-The-Middle is another way to utilize your CanCat.
+CAN-in-the-Middle is another way to utilize your CanCat.
 It requires two CAN shields on one arduino.
 One of the CAN shields needs to be modified so that the CS pin of the MCP2515 CAN controller is on D10, rather than D9.
 This is accomplished by cutting a trace on the CAN shield PCB and bridging (solder bridge or 0-ohm resistor) the pads